hexdump0815/imagebuilder/README.md

-IMPORTANT: this branch is experimental and work in progress, so it is most probably not working!
+IMPORTANT: the branches have been renamed - the old master branch is now called legacy, the old dev branch dev-old and the old experimental branch is now the main branch

 # introduction